pauls21033/Project-2-Gun-Violence-in-the-US/README.md

 The data used from [Kaggle](https://www.kaggle.com/datasets/gunviolencearchive/gun-violence-database) are all CSV files, while the data used from Wikipedia is a scraped website

 A secondary dataset was utilized from [Wikipedia](https://en.wikipedia.org/wiki/Gun_laws_in_the_United_States_by_state) to determine what laws each state enacted to comprise their gun policies.
+A [Jupyter Notebook](/cleaning_notebooks/web_scrape_gun.ipynb) was implemented to scrape wikipedia sites for the 50 states to determine their gun policies.